 4. If you have more than one dog in the image, you should see a paw print on each one.
 Tap the paw print on each separate dog to view the look up for that glorious creature.

 Now that you know which dog you're getting next, it's time to decide which tutorial you read next, too.
 If you enjoyed the Visual Look Up feature, why not read our guide on how to identify any plant on iPhone?
+You can also learn how to identify landmarks on an iPhone.
+Or your iPhone's camera can translate any text instantly — here's how.

 If you're unfortunate enough to have dropped your phone down the toilet, make sure you read our guide on how to eject water from an iPhone.
 And if you're thinking about swapping your Apple phone soon, you'd better read our guide on how to transfer data from iPhone to iPhone, so you can move all your stuff to your new phone straight away.
+If you'd like just some general iPhone tips, get started with how to disable auto macro mode on iPhone.